owncloud/docs-ui/README.md

 ## Info

-Note that the `.html` files in directory `preview-site-src` are for internal testing purposes only.
-The files are recreated on each `npm run preview` command, located in the `public/` directory and served from there.
-There is no need to change or copy them into that folder.
+Note that in directory `preview-site-src`, the `404.html` file is on purpose but `index.html` file is for internal testing purposes only.
+The file is recreated on each `npm run preview` command, located in the `public/` directory and served from there.
+There is no need to change or copy it.

 ## Contributing